TextMining2017-P1-G4/NewsClassification/README.md

 - `training_folder`    : Folder name for training news.
 - `test_folder`   : Folder name for testing news.

+## Outputs:
+- `parameters_summary.xlsx`    : Table that reports the test scores and corrisponding ranking for every combinations of parameter sets.
+- `prediction_summary.txt`    : Summary of the results predicted by using the best prediction model.

 ## Required packages:
 ```
 requests